10,000 Lakes Festival

+Music festival in Minnesota, U.S.

 The 10,000 Lakes Festival (abbreviated as 10KLF) was an annual four-day music festival in Detroit Lakes, Minnesota, at the Soo Pass Ranch that was held from 2003 until 2009 before going on indefinite hiatus due to financial losses and has not been held since 2010.
 Its name refers to Minnesota's nickname, "The Land of 10,000 Lakes".
 The lineups generally include jam and bluegrass bands.

 The festival was held on over 600 acres (243 ha) and had four stages: Main, Field, Barn, and Saloon.
 (The stages are listed by size, beginning with the largest.)
 Campgrounds were able to be reserved and running water provided permanent restrooms and showers.
+In 2006, over 18,000 people attended.